aschmid1/blurblr/README.md

-# Blurblr
+# Blurblr Readme

-An ROR microblogging social media site with a funny name.
+A microblogging site with a funny sounding name https://blurblr.herokuapp.com Developed in ROR using Ruby 2.1.5 via http://railsinstaller.org.

-Things to cover in this readme:
+Possible things to cover in this readme:

-* Ruby version

 * System dependencies